ClementAcher/WebsiteMonitoring/README.md

 ### Prerequisites

 This project has been written using Python 3.
 It has not been tested with Python 2.
 Due to the curses interface, it probably won't run on Windows.
+It was developped and tested on MacOS.
+The program itself should also work just fine on Linux systems (I have tried it on Ubuntu).
+I have not thoroughly tested the testing scripts that are involving servers on the localhost on Ubuntu though.

 ### Installing